 8. Students must maintain a minimum cumulative GPA of 3.0 (4.0 scale).

-9. Master of arts candidates must complete a thesis approved by the principal adviser and a second reader.
+9. Master of Arts candidates must complete a thesis approved by the principal adviser and a second reader.
 Individual principal advisers may impose further requirements on candidates based on practices and policies of their home department (third reader or oral defense, for example).
-These must be specified in writing at the outset of the degree program.
+These must be specified in writing at the outset of the degree program on the completed Principal Adviser Consent Form.

-11. A Degree Candidacy Application Form, approved by the student’s principal adviser must be submitted to the Graduate School before the completion of 12 credit hours at Buffalo State.
+10. A Degree Candidacy Application Form, approved by the student’s principal, secondary, and tertiary (if required) must be submitted to the Graduate School before the completion of 12 credit hours at Buffalo State.

 Back to Top